dstrn-xyz/docs/asynchronous/websockets.md

 the connection url defaults to `/ws` and automatically uses `wss:` on secure pages and `ws:` on insecure ones. the full uri is constructed from the current page's `location.host`.

+the `Socket` frontend facade is only available inside scoped scripts (`type="text/dspa"`, inline page scripts, and module scripts with `d-spa-scope`). it is not available outside of scope contexts.

 <a name="emitting-events"></a>

 ### emitting events